NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 4. Copy the “Key” from the “User Workspace”.

-5. Append the public SSH key in the on-prem HPC system’s controller node’s ~/.ssh/authorized_keys file.
+5. Append the public SSH key in the on-prem HPC system's controller node's ~/.ssh/authorized_keys file.
 Save and exit the file.

-Repeat this process on all on-prem HPC systems’ controller nodes to establish connections from Parallel Works.
+Repeat this process on all on-prem HPC systems' controller nodes to establish connections from Parallel Works.

 **Subscribe the default template of HPC systems from the Parallel